 Back testing against football stats databases show that this can work well, but can also fail, seasonal changes in various leagues or teams can be enough to make it break even or worse, and that was never the type of approach I wanted to take in my trading.
 So I spent time (years) working out all the ways I could avoid a losing trade, and incorporating that protection into my analysis and trade selection criteria.
 This quickly became the difference between losing money and making money, and it’s also why I didn’t publish my own personal method for a long time, basically until I got tired of being asked by so many people to publish it!
 I felt quite protective of it, after all it was MY time and effort (and money!) which paid for my learning and tuning to hone it into something I was fully happy with.

 The first intuitive strategy I mastered was ‘Scalping’.
 Just like scalping in the FX markets (or any other fast-moving market), this process looks for a very quick entry and exit where you can ‘safely’ steal a tick or two.
 It’s the opposite of “trend trading”, where you would be looking for big moves about to happen, and take a ride on the curve during that move, holding onto the trade for as long as possible until you are sure the move has finished.
-With horses, or more specifically with the enormous liquidity and volume in the horse racing markets, scalping is something anyone can have a go at, without worrying about whether they can get out of a trade or not.
+With horses, or more specifically with the enormous liquidity and volume in the horse racing markets, scalping is something anyone can have a go at, without worrying too much about whether they can get out of a trade or not.

-Obviously you need races with plenty of volume, some Irish or Australian races can be low on liquidity, and you need to be in the last 10-15 minutes or so before the off usually, but if you stick to those rules scalping is “easy” as far as getting in an out, all that remains is learning how to make sure you make a green tick, and not a red one, most of the time anyway.
+Obviously you need races with plenty of volume, some Irish or Australian races can be low on liquidity, and you need to be in the last 10-15 minutes or so before the off usually, but if you stick to those rules scalping is “easy” as far as getting in and out, all that remains is learning how to make sure you make a green tick, and not a red one, most of the time anyway.
 What you need is either a very stable market where nothing is really happening but money is still flowing through, or you need a trend where you get in on the right side and immediately take a tick the other side as it moves through your exit price.

 You are not looking to ride a trend with this method, but trend trading knowledge can be used to help pick the right ladders to trade, as I would prefer to have a good overall idea where the market is likely to go generally speaking, and of course markets can and do turn, but generally a trending market is easier to scalp than a non-trending market.
 In effect you are looking for reasons why the market might go up or down (if it does neither your scalp trade is safe anyway).
 If you feel the horse is a “steamer”, i.e. there is big money piling onto it to back it, you may only want to scalp by BACKING first, so if it does drop a few ticks in a split second, those are green ticks and not red ones!
 This takes practice and some knowledge of horse racing, and having the racing channel on the TV is a useful addition to your toolkit when trying this method or indeed when trying any method on the racing markets.